joubbi/check_ports_notconnect/README.md

 There is a variable at the top of the script that points to a directory where these files are saved.

 ## Usage
-Edit the script and make sure that the variable "tempdir" points to a directory that is writable by the user running the script.
+Edit the script and make sure that the variable "tempdir" points to a directory that is writable by the user running the script (Usually nagios, icinga or monitor).
 Also make sure that the variable "snmpwalk" points to snmpbulkwalk.
-Add this script as a service check in Op5/Nagios/Icinga... for a Cisco device.
+Add this script as a service check for a switch in Op5 Monitor/Nagios/Icinga or whichever compatible monitoring system is your choice.
 Apply the SNMP authentication information as variables to the service.

-If you have a setup with several monitoring peers, it might be usable to rsync the "tempdir" from crontab every now and then so that the latest information about the switches is available to all the peers.
+In case you have a setup with several monitoring peers, it might be usable to rsync the "tempdir" from crontab every now and then so that the latest information about the switches is available to all the peers.

 ## Compability